-Karen Gaudette Brewer is a lifelong writer and longtime journalist with an extensive background in public policy, government, food, and wellness.
-She's led HealthCentral since 2016 following staff roles at Allrecipes.com, PCC Community Markets, The Seattle Times, and The Associated Press.
+Karen Gaudette Brewer is an author and longtime journalist with an extensive background in public policy, government, food, and wellness.
+She's the Executive Editor emeritus of HealthCentral following staff roles at Allrecipes.com, The Seattle Times, and The Associated Press.
 She's honored to help illuminate the daily experiences of those who live with invisible illnesses to increase understanding and ease stigma.

 If you’re the person who always knows where the passports, holiday decorations, and keys are, chances are high you’re also great at identifying odors.